FraniukasSneideris/Python---Building-a-Calorie-Intake-Calculator/README.md

 💾 Would you like to save food (y/n):
 ```
-If you select "y", then you'll be able to enter the nutritional data for that food macronutrient by macronutrient, like so:
+If you select "y", then you'll be able to enter the nutritional data for that food, like so:
 ```bash
 Enter kcal for cupcake every 100 g:
 Enter g of total fat for cupcake every 100 g: